Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 Zero-JS Toggle Mechanics

 1. Implement State-Driven HTML Structure: Replace interactive buttons with a hidden <input type="checkbox"> and a <label> element.
-This shifts state management entirely to the DOM, bypassing hydration entirely.
+This shifts state management entirely to the DOM, bypassing JavaScript event listeners at runtime.

 3. Apply Cascade Overrides: Define rules that reassign semantic tokens based on the input state.
 No JavaScript event listeners or localStorage reads are required at runtime.